bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 ## Metafields

-If your product has variants, see [Get variant metafields](/...) to retrieve variant metafields.
+This returns only product metafields.
+Use [Get variant metafields](/...) to retrieve variant metafields.

+Only product metafields that have storefront permissions are returned. i.e. permissions set to `write_and_sf_access` or `read_and_sf_access`.

 <!--
 type: tab